Lotus Petal Pendant Lamp

 Among others, Loevsky & Loevsky, White Metal Castings Company from Carlstadt, New Jersey produced similar lamps.
 The company exported their lights to Europa, were this one was acquired.

 Virden, another company produced similar lamps as the ones used as a prop in the movies (below).
 They appear in a 1969 catalogue, not in the 1968 catalogue that you can find here on Vintageinfo.

 Do you have an idea?
 Please let us know through the contact form and help improve the websites exactitude.
 Your help is much appreciated.

 Also on this page a smaller aquamarine/blue version.
 In all probability produced by the same company.

 Lamps in the movies!

-A very similar lotus petal pendant lamp was used as a prop in Ideal Home, a 2018 American comedy-drama film starring Steve Coogan and Paul Rudd.
+A very similar lotus petal pendant lamp made by Virden, was used as a prop in Ideal Home, a 2018 American comedy-drama film starring Steve Coogan and Paul Rudd.